wegroupwolves/wg-fe-assessment/README.md

 As mentioned before, you will be working with a public Pokémon API.
 You will create a small web application with some basic styling that fetches a list of Pokémons.
 From this list, you can select a Pokémon and view the Pokémon in detail.
 You can also mark a Pokémon as your favorite.
 This "marking action" will only happen locally, so there will be no API call to actually put this change into a database.
 As a final touch, think about some extra functionality you could add to this application, try to impress us!

 This assignment will give us insights in how well you can create a Front-End application for a Back-End.
-There are 7 important points where we will rate your code on:
+There are several important points where we will rate your code on:

 - Using best practices
 - Code structure